Higher-Order Discontinuous Galerkin Splitting Schemes for Fluids with Variable Viscosity: Spatial Discretization via a Discontinuous Galerkin Method

 \section{Spatial Discretization via a Discontinuous Galerkin Method}

-We approximate the domain $\Omega$ by a decomposition into $N_\mathrm{el}$ non-overlapping hexahedral elements $\Omega_e$.
-Adopting the discontinuous Galerkin (DG) method, the velocity, pressure and viscosity approximations, $\ve{u}_h$, $p_h$, and $\nu_h$, are element-wise polynomial, but globally discontinuous functions.
+We approximate the domain $\Omega$ by a decomposition into $N_e$ non-overlapping hexahedral elements $\Omega_e$.
+Adopting the DG method, the velocity, pressure and viscosity approximations, $\ve{u}_h$, $p_h$, and $\nu_h$, are element-wise polynomial, but globally discontinuous functions.
 We denote by $\mathcal{Q}_k(\Omega_\mathrm{ref})$ the polynomial function space of degree $k$ on the reference finite element $\Omega_\mathrm{ref}$ constructed by tensor-product shape functions $q_\mathrm{ref}(\ve{\xi})$.
-Within this work, only inf-sup stable finite element pairs are considered, setting the polynomial degree for the pressure one order lower than the velocity degree, $k_p=k_u-1$, such that $k_u\geq 2$.
-The viscosity is precomputed and stored pointwise, given that the DG formulation poses less strict regularity requirements on the viscosity field $\nu(\ve{x}, t)$.
+Within this work, only inf-sup stable finite element pairs are considered, setting the polynomial degree for the pressure one order lower than the velocity degree, $k_p=k_u-1$, such that $k_u\geq 2$. \previouslyrevised{The viscosity is precomputed and stored pointwise, posing less strict regularity requirements on the viscosity field $\nu(\ve{x}, t)$ and yielding positive parameters $\nu(\ve{x}, t) > 0$ directly from Eqn.~\eqref{eqn:viscosity_general}}.
 Additionally, the element-wise finite element mapping $\ve{\chi}_e : \ve{\xi} \mapsto \ve{x}$ is of degree $k_u$ to accurately resolve curved boundaries.
 This leads to the standard function spaces

 We denote by $(\cdot)^-$ quantities on the current element, while quantities exterior to the element, e.g.~on the neighbor, are indicated by $\left(\cdot\right)^+$, leading to convenient notations for the average $\avg{f}\coloneqq\nicefrac{1}{2}\left(f^+ + f^-\right)$, jump $\jump{f} \coloneqq f^- \otimes \ve{n} - f^+ \otimes \ve{n}$ and oriented jump operators $\ojump{f} \coloneqq f^- - f^+$.
 The treatment of the viscous term and the respective boundary condition to achieve consistency and higher-order accuracy differ from the Newtonian case~\cite{Fehn2017}.
 For the sake of completeness, we present the derivation of an $L^2$-conforming DG formulation for the splitting scheme and a coupled solution approach.